validmind/developer-framework/README.md

 ![ValidMind logo](images/ValidMind-logo-color.svg "ValidMind logo")

-ValidMind's Developer Framework is a library of developer tools and methods designed to run validation tests and automate the documentation of your models.
-The Developer Framework provides a rich suite of documentation tools and test suites, from documenting descriptions of your dataset to testing your models for weak spots and overfit areas.
+The ValidMind Library is a suite of developer tools and methods designed to run validation tests and automate the documentation of your models.
+The ValidMind Library provides a rich suite of documentation tools and test suites, from documenting descriptions of your dataset to testing your models for weak spots and overfit areas.

-The Developer Framework includes the Python client library, which is designed to be model agnostic.
-If your model is built in Python, ValidMind's Python library will provide all the standard functionality without requiring your developers to rewrite any functions.
+The ValidMind Library includes the Python client library, which is designed to be model agnostic.
+If your model is built in Python, the ValidMind library will provide all the standard functionality without requiring your developers to rewrite any functions.

 ## Contributing to the ValidMind Library